cxrbon/CSS-Course/README.md

 <p>a:focus allows user to tab throught th page with keyboard and see which link is being focused at.
 Increasing accesibility.</p>

 <p>Using the HSL colours you can change the setting minutely to stick within the colour schem of anchor tags.
 Alternatively you can sue opacity to differetiate.</p>

+Ch8: CSS List Styles</h2>

+<p>List style type - changes the thing used to order lists.
+You can add attributes to HTML code ("<ol> start = "3" reversed") this would start the bullet point from 3 and also reverse the order of the counting.</p>

+<p>List tyle: attributes can be clustered, such as image, shape and position</p>

+<p>Pseudoclass (n'th child()) is used to change the properties of a specific item on a list. so an nth-child(2) color:red would make the second item on the list red.
+This pseudo class only applies when styling li tag.
+Also in the you can add odd or even to the nth class so the property only effects the odd or even number items on the list.</p>